zbarnes/IndependentResearch/README.md

-# IndependentResearch
+# Independent Research
-Some scripting to export data
+Some scripting to export data from cev (compressed event report) files to csv.